 What Happens If Something Unexpected Occurs

-If you ever suspect that your Aadhaar information has been misused or if you notice something suspicious in your authentication history, it’s important to act quickly.
-You should immediately contact UIDAI through their official channels to report the issue.
-They have systems in place to investigate and help resolve such concerns, ensuring your identity remains secure.
+If you ever suspect unauthorized use of your Aadhaar information or observe any unusual activity in your authentication history, it’s crucial to act swiftly.
+UIDAI has systems in place to investigate and help resolve such concerns, ensuring your identity remains secure.

 Ensuring Trust in the Aadhaar System